 To hard reset your eero, hold the reset button for 15 seconds until the LED light turns red.
 Once you release the button, the eero will enter a flashing blue state, indicating that it’s ready to be set up again.

-Check our complete hard reset guide here.
+Check our complete hard reset guide here

 The Bottomline

-However, if your eero’s blinking white light problem didn’t stabilize, we recommend contacting Eero support for further assistance.
+However, if your eero’s blinking white light problem didn’t stabilize, I recommend contacting Eero support for further assistance.
 They will be able to help you troubleshoot the issue and get your eero back up and running again.

 Related Articles: